-After showing a lack of direction throughout much of the previous session, stocks may move to the downside in early trading on Friday.
-The major index futures are currently pointing to a modestly lower open for the markets, with the Dow futures down by 23 points.
+After turning in a lackluster performance throughout much of the previous session, stocks may come under pressure in early trading on Thursday.
+The major index futures are currently pointing to a sharply lower open for the markets, with the Dow futures down by 123 points.

-After ending the previous session mixed, stocks are likely to move to the upside in early trading on Thursday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 24 points.
+After turning lower over the course of the previous session, stocks are likely to move back to the upside in early trading on Wednesday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 59 points.

 Early indications suggest that Wall Street stocks may open slightly higher ahead of another earnings onslaught, although only a handful of these are significant enough to impact the market mood.
 The markets may also have to deal with a few economic catalysts, including advance second quarter GDP estimate...